Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 5. Check your cables

-It’s important to remember to change the cable that connects your modem to the phone jack in the wall if you’re on Fiber to the node (FTTN) since those older cables are often incapable of handling the speed of your connection.
+It’s important to remember to change the cable that connects your modem to the phone jack in the wall if you’re on FTTN since those older cables are often incapable of handling the speed of your connection.

 6. Turn it off and on again

 No, we’re not joking.
 Modems have a cache that can affect performance, so power cycling the hardware can clear out any processes that are causing it to slow down.

 If you’re still unhappy after testing all of the above tips, it’s time to contact your ISP.
 They may send a technician to your address to investigate as well as run diagnostics on your line.
 Alternatively, if you’ve noticed that your 100Mbps connection slows down at 8pm, it could be that the ISP hasn’t bought enough capacity to deal with the demand.
 If that’s the case, you may want to switch to a different provider with more backhaul to avoid congestion issues.

 Binance vs Coinbase: Which is best for you?